 The first thing to do when considering selling your used piano is to get an honest evaluation of its condition and value.
 Forget that grandma used to play christmas carols on it.
-Would you have the same emotional attachment to your grandmothers refrigerator?
-Of course not and pianos are no different.
-They age, wear out and are replaced with better models made better.
+Pianos are no different from any other industrial product.
+They age, wear out and are replaced with better models made better-ly.

 Selling Your Used Piano On Craig's List

-One option is of course Craig’s List which has supplanted the newspaper classified ads.
-Craigs List can be very effective but you do have to deal with cranks and scams and people coming to your house to look at it.
+Craig's List supplanted the newspaper classified ads and can be effective but you do have to deal with some cranks and scams.

 Selling Your Used Piano by Consigning It